Michael Showalter: Career

 Showalter teamed up once more with Michael Ian Black in the Comedy Central series Michael and Michael Have Issues, which premiered in July 2009.
 The show detailed the two Michaels' trials and tribulations as they create a television series.
 They confirmed the series' cancellation in early 2010.

 In an interview with The Rumpus in February 2009, Showalter talked about a memoir he is working on.
 "I am writing an 'important' memoir about not being able to write an important memoir.
 It winds up being kind of a novel-length comedic essay on insecurity and procrastination."
 The book, Mr. Funny Pants, was published in February 2011.

 He appeared twice on the NBC drama Law & Order: in the episode "Endurance", which aired on October 18, 2000, and in the episode "Reality Bites", which aired on October 16, 2009.

 Showalter also appeared in a series of commercials advertising the Toyota Yaris, starting in late 2011.

-In 2013 Showalter and Michael Ian Black launched a podcast called "Topics" in which the duo discuss evergreen topics in a serious manner, although if something funny comes up, it's okay.
+In 2013 Showalter and Michael Ian Black launched a podcast called "Topics" in which the duo discuss evergreen topics in a serious manner.

 Showalter was a writer on the ABC sitcom Super Fun Night.

 In 2014, Showalter co-wrote with David Wain They Came Together.
 Wain and Showalter then co-wrote the eight-episode Netflix prequel Wet Hot American Summer: First Day of Camp based on the 2001 film with almost the entire cast of the original film returning.
 Showalter himself appeared as Gerald "Coop" Cooperberg and President Ronald Reagan in the series.
 The series premiered on July 31, 2015, and was more well received by critics.
 He also co-wrote and starred in the Netflix sequel Wet Hot American Summer: Ten Years Later which premiered in 2017.

 In 2015 his film Hello, My Name Is Doris debuted at SXSW, where it was acquired by Roadside Attractions.
 It was released in the United States in March 2016, and received critical acclaim.

 His 2017 film The Big Sick starred Kumail Nanjiani, Zoe Kazan, Holly Hunter and Ray Romano.
 It saw a wide theatrical release and had an overwhelmingly positive 98% fresh rating on Rotten Tomatoes, and was nominated for the Academy Award for Best Original Screenplay.

 Showalter next directed the 2020 film The Lovebirds, starring Kumail Nanjiani of The Big Sick, along with Issa Rae, Anna Camp and Paul Sparks.
-The film was scheduled for theatrical release in the United States on April 3, 2020, however due to the worldwide COVID-19 pandemic its theatrical release was cancelled, similar to many other films, and it premiered on Netflix on May 22, 2020.
-More recently, he signed an overall deal with HBO Max.
+The film was scheduled for theatrical release in the United States on April 3, 2020, however due to the worldwide COVID-19 pandemic its theatrical release was cancelled, and it premiered on Netflix on May 22, 2020.
+In 2021, he signed an overall deal with HBO Max.

+On March 18, 2024, it was announced that Showalter would be directing the Amazon MGM holiday comedy, Oh.
+What.
+Fun., starring Michelle Pfeiffer.

+Showalter will direct an untitled movie inspired by Cyrano de Bergerac, written by Andrea Seigel.

 Personal life

 Showalter married Anne Kalin Ellis on January 16, 2011, in New York.
-Anne gave birth to their twin children in 2014.
+The couple has twin daughters, born in 2014.